 Don’t fall for this – All of the temples are now closed for climbing.
 You can still get that post-card like views from these places that I have mentioned.

-7 Best Places To Watch Beautiful Sunrise & Sunset in Bagan in 2019
+7 Best Places To Watch Beautiful Sunrise & Sunset in Bagan

 When you can no longer climb temples, here are the good alternatives to watch the magical sunrise & sunset in this post.